MODM Clinical Database Management

 Knowledge of the international professional and cultural environment

-Job interview simulation, oral presentation with PowerPoint, meeting simulation, letter and e-mail writing, debates, document reading, etc.
+Job interview simulations, oral presentations with PowerPoint, meeting simulations, letter and email writing, debates, document reading, etc.

 Methodological aspects (according to group needs)

-Exercises on digital platform to review and consolidate knowledge of the language
+Exercises on a digital platform aimed at reviewing and consolidating language knowledge

-TU Master 1 core curriculum and specific to each pathway
+TU Master 1 core curriculum and specific to each course

-2h CM: preparation and instructions for finding and carrying out an internship
+2 hours CM: preparation and instructions for finding and completing an internship

 3 to 5 months full-time in a public or private company.

-Carry out a concrete professional project in the context of its activities
+Carry out a concrete professional project in the context of your activities

-Written report , Oral test, Assessment by training supervisor
+Written report, Oral exam, Assessment by the internship supervisor

-Number of ECTS = 5 - Responsible for TU : Patrice RAVEL
+Number of ECTS credits = 5 – TU coordinator TU Patrice RAVEL

-Essential prerequisites: This TU cannot be dissociated from the other TU specific to the course.
+Essential prerequisite: This TU cannot TU separately from TU other TU to the program.

-Modalities : 41 h CM + 6 h TD This TU includes reference hours (APP + hospital internship)
+Terms and conditions: 41 hours of lectures + 6 hours of tutorials This TU reference hours (APP + hospital internship)

 Objectives

-- Provide students intending to become Clinical Research Associates with the basic knowledge needed to set up and monitor clinical trials in line with good clinical practice.
+- Provide students pursuing careers as Clinical Research Associates with the basic knowledge required to set up and monitor clinical trials in accordance with good clinical practices.

 - Define the different phases of clinical trials.

-- Present the job of Clinical Research Associate (CRA) and all its missions.
+- Present the role of Clinical Research Associate (CRA) and all of its responsibilities.

-- Follow-up of monitoring visits from the 1st visit to the closing visit.
+- Follow-up of monitoring visits from the first visit to the final visit.

 - Investigators: recruitment, training, brochures

-- Documents for submission to HAS (ANSM, CPP, CNIL, etc.)
+- Documents for submission to the HAS (ANSM, CPP, CNIL, etc.)

 The players and professions involved in clinical research